NoNamer777/wa-2023-individual-21144192/projects/vue-project/README.md

 This project is created with Vue 3 in vite.
 On top of that, this project uses Bootstrap for styling, TypeScript, and SCSS.

+---

+### To do list:

+- Filter on multiple Racial traits
+- Add Racial descriptions where ever possible
+- Add source books info
+- Fix position of the filter btn on smaller devices
+- Fix the title of the app
+- Add unit tests

+---

 ## Running the application

 First, make sure that you've installed the dependencies for the repository, if you've not done this already,